richardpaulhudson/spacy_projects_multiprocessing/README.md

 ### `asyncio-subprocess`

 Async IO is a paradigm available within Python that is primarily designed to allow IO-bound tasks to relinquish control within the context of a single process.
 The library contains a [subprocess module](https://docs.python.org/3/library/asyncio-subprocess.html) which enables several subprocesses to be started from several coroutines within a single main process.
 Each coroutine can then react to whatever its subprocess returns, killing the other subprocesses if necessary.
+If we took this route in spaCy projects, the coroutine could also deal with aspects like logging, dependencies and outputs.

-This approach is exemplified in [subprocess_direct.py](https://github.com/richardpaulhudson/multiprocessing_arch/async.py).
+This approach is exemplified in [subprocess_async.py](https://github.com/richardpaulhudson/multiprocessing_arch/subprocess_async.py).
 It, too, has serious problems:

 - The fact that each subprocess is managed in its own subroutine greatly increases the code complexity and also introduces threading issues that have to be managed extensively with a mutex.
 - Because asynchronous programming in Python can only be called from other asynchronous methods, going this route in spacy projects would require major changes that would probably include making methods asynchronous that are not directly relevant to the change.
 This would make the code hard to understand.